Battlefield of Things 2: Drones Hackathon

 Desirability.
 Viability.
 Feasibility.
 Creativity.
 Elegance.
 See above!

-What happens after the hackathon?
+What happened after the hackathon?

 Still have questions?